theme-next/theme-next.org/source/docs/third-party-services/search-services/index.md

 ### Algolia Search

 NexT provides Algolia search plugin for index your hexo website content.
-What you should note here is that only turn on `enable` of `algolia_search` in {% label primary@theme config file %} cannot let you use the algolia search correctly, you need to install corresponding {% exturl Hexo Algolia https://github.com/oncletom/hexo-algolia %} plugin to seach your website with Algolia.
+What you should note here is that only turn on `enable` of `algolia_search` in {% label primary@theme config file %} cannot let you use the algolia search correctly, you need to install corresponding [Hexo Algolia](https://github.com/oncletom/hexo-algolia) plugin to seach your website with Algolia.
 Follow the steps described below to complete the installation of Algolia search.

 {% tabs algolia-search %}
 <!-- tab Registration → -->
-Register at {% exturl Algolia https://www.algolia.com %}, you can log in directly using GitHub or Google Account.
+Register at [Algolia](https://www.algolia.com), you can log in directly using GitHub or Google Account.
 Upon Customer’s initial sign-up for an Account, Customer will have a free, fourteen (14) day evaluation period (the «Evaluation Period») for the Algolia Services commencing on the Effective Date, subject to the limitations on Algolia’s website.
 After that, Algolia offers a free, branded version for up to 10k records and 100k operations per month.
 <!-- endtab -->

 <!-- tab Algolia Config → -->